Michae1CC/aws-cdk-examples/route53-dnssec-enabled/README.md

 Make sure you have docker running during each step.

 ---
-Tip: If you're `podman`, or some other image building client, you can specify the alternative client for cdk by setting the environment variable `CDK_DOCKER` to the name of the image building command.
+Tip: If you're using `podman`, or some other image building client, you can specify the alternative client for cdk by setting the environment variable `CDK_DOCKER` to the name of the image building command.
 In the case for podman